OpenAtom-Linyaps/linyaps/docs/pages/en/guide/start/install.md

 # Install linyaps

-linyaps is composed of three parts.
+linyaps is composed of three parts:

 - ll-builder is used to build and debug linyaps applications, provided by linglong-builder.
 - ll-box is a sandbox container, provided by linglong-box.